 In addition to her music career and before entering her teaching career, Shoshana gained a myriad of business and entrepreneurial skills in the nonprofit sector, both locally and internationally, by furthering interfaith relations, increasing access to music education in low-income communities, and in general, working in fundraising, project management, donor retainment, and event/conference planning.

 As an educator and teacher, Shoshana’s experiences also range from local and international contexts in formal and non-formal education.
-This has included teaching music at the KIPP Star Middle School in West Harlem (2012-2013), teaching and most recently, managing the Cultures in Harmony – Atlas Music Festival for youth in Tunisia (2010, 2013, 2014, 2016, 2017, 2018), and working with music education-encounter programs Heartbeat and The YMCA Jerusalem Youth Chorus in Israel/Palestine.
+This has included teaching music at the KIPP Star Middle School in West Harlem (2012-2013), teaching and most recently, Deputy Director of the Cultures in Harmony – Atlas Music Festival for youth in Tunisia (2010, 2013, 2014, 2016, 2017, 2018), and working with music education-encounter programs Heartbeat and The YMCA Jerusalem Youth Chorus in Israel/Palestine.
 During her time in Heartbeat, Shoshana supervised facilitation, participated as a music teacher, wrote curriculum and programming, and organized facilitator preparation.
-In addition to these tasks, she co-administered and taught a Facilitation Skills-Expressive Arts Skills Course offered by The YMCA Jerusalem Youth Chorus and supported by the US Consulate General in Jerusalem.
+In addition to these tasks, she co-administered and taught a Facilitation Skills-Expressive Arts Skills Course offered by The YMCA Jerusalem Youth Chorus.
 Finally, she teaches private violin lessons at the Nawa Music Center in Taybieh.

 - (Forthcoming chapter in 2018) Critical articulations of hope from the margins of arts education: International perspectives and practices

 - (Forthcoming article in 2018) “Dialogue” in the Music and Arts in Action Special Edition — Music in Peacebuilding: Keywords